The SJC is governed by a set of by-laws:

 Art.
 14. The Executive Director –

 a.
-Subject to the general direction of the Board of Directors, the Executive Director shall administer the day-to-day affairs of the SJC, implement its budget and strategic plans and supervise the staff and volunteers.
+Subject to the general direction of the Board of Directors, the Executive Director shall administer the day-to-day affairs of the SJC, implement its budget and strategic plans, hire staff and supervise the staff and volunteers.

 b.
 She/He shall provide backup support to the officers and The Board in carrying out their responsibilities.